 The average hospital stay after having a baby is one to two days for a vaginal delivery, or three to four days for cesarean delivery.
 With arrangements for follow-up care and good support at home, you may be able to go home 24 hours after a vaginal birth.
 When released from the hospital, all mothers receive instructions about follow-up care at your doctor's office.
 We discharge patients from the hospital by 11:00 a.m. when possible.
 We ask parents to have a car seat in the room on the day you leave the hospital.

 Private Rooms & Security

-Each private room is equipped with showers and other amenities to provide a home-like setting.
+Each private room is equipped with a shower and other amenities to provide a home-like setting.
 For your little one's safety, HCGH has a security system which you will learn about upon admission to the hospital.

-Visiting hours are 9:00 a.m. till 9:00 p.m. and siblings are allowed to visit.
-Fathers or significant others may visit at any time provided they are wearing their numbered baby bracelet as an identifier.
-For the safety of the mothers and new babies, we do ask that your visitors refrain from visiting if you are sick.
+Visiting hours are 9:00 a.m. to 9:00 p.m. and siblings are allowed to visit.
+Fathers or significant others may visit at any time, provided they are wearing their numbered baby bracelet as an identifier.
+For the safety of the mothers and new babies, we do ask that your visitors refrain from visiting if you or they are sick.
 We recommend a "quiet time" each day for family rest between 3:00 and 5:00 p.m.